syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/labels.md

 # Labels in .NET MAUI DateTime Range Slider (SfDateTimeRangeSlider)

-This section explains about how to add the labels in the DateTime Range Slider.
+This section explains how to add the labels in the DateTime Range Slider.

 ## Show labels

-The [`ShowLabels`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowLabels) property is used to render the labels on given interval.
-The default value of [`ShowLabels`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowLabels) property is `False`.
+The [`ShowLabels`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowLabels) property is used to render the labels at given intervals.
+The default value of the [`ShowLabels`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowLabels) property is `False`.

 {% tabs %}